awsdocs/amazon-chime-administration-guide/doc_source/manage-global.md

 }
 ```

-## Amazon Chime Voice Connector Streaming Detail Records<a name="vc-sdr"></a>
+## Amazon Chime Voice Connector streaming detail records<a name="vc-sdr"></a>

 When you choose to receive call detail records for your Amazon Chime Voice Connector, and you stream media to Kinesis Video Streams or send SIPREC requests, streaming detail records are sent to your Amazon S3 bucket\.
-For more information, see [Streaming Amazon Chime Voice Connector Media to Kinesis](start-kinesis-vc.md)\.
+For more information, see [Streaming Amazon Chime Voice Connector media to Kinesis](start-kinesis-vc.md)\.

 The following example shows the general format of a streaming detail record name\.